 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

-1. Getting into an empty subway car (New York City travel tips on roids).
+1. Do NOT get into an empty subway car (NYC travel tips on roids).

 It’s because the air-conditioning is broken or because there is some icky bodily fluid lurking within.